amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 It is used to describe a docker container and manage its lifecycle.

-To represent a ``Dockerfile`` within the environment, implement a class that inherits from :class:`CeleryTestContainer <pytest_celery.api.container.CeleryTestContainer>`.
+To represent a ``Dockerfile`` within the environment, implement a class that inherits from :class:`CeleryTestContainer <pytest_celery_py37.api.container.CeleryTestContainer>`.

 The class is Celery-agnostic, and can be used to represent any container that is required for the test environment.

 There are three main types of containers.

-- :class:`Worker Container <pytest_celery.vendors.worker.container.CeleryWorkerContainer>`: Base class for Celery worker containers.
+- :class:`Worker Container <pytest_celery_py37.vendors.worker.container.CeleryWorkerContainer>`: Base class for Celery worker containers.
-- :class:`RabbitMQ Container <pytest_celery.vendors.rabbitmq.container.RabbitMQContainer>`: Base class for RabbitMQ containers.
+- :class:`RabbitMQ Container <pytest_celery_py37.vendors.rabbitmq.container.RabbitMQContainer>`: Base class for RabbitMQ containers.
-- :class:`Redis Container <pytest_celery.vendors.redis.container.RedisContainer>`: Base class for Redis containers.
+- :class:`Redis Container <pytest_celery_py37.vendors.redis.container.RedisContainer>`: Base class for Redis containers.

 These classes are Context-aware, and can be used to represent a container for their domain in the environment.